Andrea Schaffer on Flickr© Andrea Schaffer on Flickr

 Kayak, Sail, Paddleboards…

 By taking kayaking tours from Kaiteriteri and Marahau, you can island hop and have close encounters with seals.
 Dolphins and penguins have also been known to emerge from the water next to kayaks and boats.
-Check out kayaking tours with The Sea Kayaking Company on Viator and Tripadvisor.

 • Look out for the occasional dolphin and orca regularly spotted by kayakers!

-• Take a sailing trip from Nelson for the full Nelson, Tasman and Abel Tasman National Park tour
+• Take a sailing trip from Nelson for the full Nelson, Tasman and Abel Tasman National Park tour.

-• Fuel yourself with adrenaline by canyoning in one of the most scenic canyoning sites in New Zealand
+• Fuel yourself with adrenaline by canyoning in one of the most scenic canyoning sites in New Zealand.

 • If you have heaps of time in Abel Tasman National Park, volunteer for the Department of Conservation to help preserve the park.
 You’ll have one of the nicest offices in the world!